sirromp/AGN_Time_Series_Classification/README.md

 ### How to run Code

 Artificial light curves can be generated by running `generateTestData.py` in the folder `DataGeneration`.
 These light curves will have parameters drawn uniformly from the range of parameters at the top of the file.
 Example data are already included. **Please note: this code has not yet been updated to Python3, please use Python2.7+**.
+Important to know is that `generateTestData.py` outputs 4 files: `LognormLCs.txt` and `GaussianLCs.txt` contain the light curves in a simple text file where each row is one time-series.
+Similarly, `'LognormData.txt` and `GaussianData.txt` list the above bulet-pointed parameters row-wise.
+This is important for the vectorised code to run efficiently.

 Next, run `main.py` in `LogisticRegression`.
 This implementation allows for the inclusion of polynomial terms in *a* in Fig. 4.
 To include them, change the parameter `d` to be >1.
 This allows for a more complex non-linear decision boundary. **This code has been written in Python3**.
 Note that this implementation is self-written in numpy, including back-propagation and gradient descent.
+The code is fully vectorised, and should run quickly.

 ### Preliminary Results